secynic/ipwhois/CLI.rst

   -h, --help            show this help message and exit --whois               Retrieve whois data via legacy Whois (port 43) instead
                         of RDAP (default).
+  --exclude_nir         Disable NIR whois lookups (JPNIC, KRNIC).
+This is the
+                        opposite of the ipwhois inc_nir, in order to enable inc_nir by default in the CLI.
+  --json                Output results in JSON format.

 Output options:
   --hr                  If set, returns results with human readable key
                         translations.
   --show_name           If this and --hr are set, the key name is shown in
-                        parentheses after its short value --colorize            If set, colorizes the output using ANSI.
+                        parentheses afterits short value --colorize            If set, colorizes the output using ANSI.
 Should work in most platform consoles.